roncterry/install_lab_env/README.md

 **scripts/**

-This directory contains any scripts that are used in the course/session or lab environment such as lab automations scripts or automated VM creation scripts.
+This directory contains any scripts that are used in the course/session or lab environment such as lab automation scripts or automated VM creation scripts.
 These get copied to the `~/scripts/<COURSE_ID>/` directory when the lab environment is installed.

 **VMs/**